 The College uses the most up to date weather information to guide decisions.
 In the case of a closure, the campus community will be notified around 8 p.m. the night before the closure.
 In the case of a curtailment, the community will be notified around 4:30 a.m. the same morning.
 Efforts will be made to predict if a curtailment or closure will be needed later the same day, and will be communicated in the 4:30 a.m. message whenever possible.

-Curtailment and closure notifications will be shared with the campus community the following three ways:
+Curtailment and closure notifications will be shared with the campus community the following four ways:

 - WMUR will report the status of our campus.
 You can check the status online, or tune into the TV station.

-- Via text message through our emergency notification system.
-If you have not created an account, or have not signed up to specifically receive a text message through this system and would like to do so, visit https://www.keene.edu/campus/safety/emergency-notification/.
+- Via text message and phone call through our emergency notification system.
+If you have not created an account, or have not signed up to specifically receive a text message and/or phone call through this system and would like to do so, visit https://www.keene.edu/campus/safety/emergency-notification/.

-- Our homepage, Keene.edu, will have a banner posted with updates.
+- Our homepage, https://www.keene.edu, will have a banner posted with updates.